parsa-epfl/qflex/pages/download.md

 ### Automation of QFlex ###

-The process of booting a single- or multi-instance QEMU configuration, installing software, taking snapshots, and running QFlex, can be automated by the `run_system.sh` script in the `scripts` folder.
+The process of booting a single- or multi-instance QEMU configuration, installing software, taking snapshots, and running QFlex can be automated.
+This automation is done by the `run_system.sh` script in the `scripts` folder.
 You should understand the entire process before using that script, since some debugging might be required.
-Please refer to the documentation in the `scripts` folder for information on how to use the scripts.
+Please refer to the documentation in the scripts folder for information on how to use the scripts.